dfporter/peakCaller/README.rst

 If given a negative control, will model the negative control as a negative binomial.
 This is also modelled for the signal across the assigned gene.

-For yeast ribosomal loci, it shifts to a local mode (1 kbp around peak), similar to Piranha.
+For yeast ribosomal loci, it shifts to a local mode (1 kbp around peak).

 Example: ::